 Broken Land is about the battle between climate change, mining and human rights in Mpumalanga province, South Africa

-Mpumalanga is home to 46% of South Africa’s high potential arable soils, but it is also home to nine coal- burning power stations.
+Mpumalanga is home to 46% of South Africa’s high potential arable soils, but it is also home to eleven coal- burning power stations.
 These power stations, while providing electricity for an energy desperate South Africa, also have a devastating and lasting impact on the environment and the health of local people.

 Mining licenses are granted by the South African government on the condition that mines follow strictly defined Environmental Rehabilitation and Social Development Plans, meant to safeguard the ecology and allow local people to benefit from the mineral wealth of the land.
 But it is clear that these conditions are not being followed and that the health and economic well-being of both the land and its people are being jeopardized.
 Vast tracts of fertile, arable land are being ripped up, the landscape scarred with the black pits of coal mines while coal burning power stations, including the biggest greenhouse gas emitter in the world, Secunda CTS, spew CO2 and other noxious gasses into the atmosphere.
 Miners and residents alike suffer from numerous respiratory conditions and water meant for drinking and farming is contaminated with pollutants from the mines.
 Poverty remains the status quo for the majority of residents in the province as the mines and power stations have failed to deliver on the local employment policies they had agreed to.
 In recent years the situation has taken on a further sinister dimension as the former Glencore coal mines have been taken over by Optimum Coal Holdings Limited: a conglomerate owned by the Gupta family who are embroiled in corruption and nepotism scandals that are affecting the very highest levels of the South African government.